 Require that all individuals who will be performing the screening test complete the in-service education program.

-Require that all individuals who will be performing the screening test complete the knowledge assessment quiz with a passing score of greater than or equal to 90 percent and remediation of all questions answered incorrectly.
+Require that all individuals who will be performing the screening test complete the knowledge assessment quiz with a passing score of greater than or equal to 90% and remediation of all questions answered incorrectly.

 Require that all individuals who will be performing the screening test demonstrate proficiency in performing pulse oximetry and knowledge of screening guidelines through completion of defined competencies prior to participation.
 Require that they renew competencies on an annual basis.